hacks-guide/Guide_Wii/docs/ru_RU/index.md

 With certain variations depending on the path you take, this guide has the end goal of:

-- Exploiting your Wii and Installing the Homebrew Channel
+- Exploiting your Wii and installing the Homebrew Channel
 - Putting safeguards in place to help prevent bricks
 - Installing other homebrew that can enhance your experience, should you choose